E-books

 The Library acquires an increasing number of e-books each year.
 The majority of e-books can be read on and off campus, using your University Login.

-We obtain e-books from a range of different suppliers who use a range of delivery platforms which provide different functionality.
+We obtain e-books from a number of different publishers and suppliers who use a range of delivery platforms which provide differing functionality.

-Nevertheless, you should find that, as a general guide, it is only possible to print or save up to one chapter of a book, in line with “fair dealing”.
+You should find that, as a general guide, it is possible to print or save up to one chapter of a book (or 5%, whichever is greater) in line with the copyright law “fair dealing” provison.
+Some e-books have more generous provision for printing and saving, and the platform on which the e-book is hosted should indicate the allowances.